Glossary: R

 Radio aid

-A radio aid consists of a transmitter (used by the person who is talking) and a receiver (used by the deaf child/adult).
+Consists of a transmitter (worn or held by the speaker) and a receiver (worn by the deaf person).
 A microphone picks up the speaker’s voice.
 The sounds are then transmitted by radio waves to the receiver.

 Reasonable adjustment